Jonas Brothers Begin Their Weeklong Takeover Of ‘The Late Late Show’ And Tell All

 Monday night was the first of many nights that the Jonas Brothers will appear on The Late Late Show, and fans couldn’t be happier.
 During a fascinating tell-all session, they revealed what sparked their reunion, how it all came together, and how difficult it was to keep everything a secret.

 After Corden asked what brought the band back together, Nick Jonas revealed that it was the upcoming Amazon documentary that really kicked things off.
-As The Inquisitr reported earlier today, the Amazon documentary will be an “intimate look at their lives” chronicling what happened after the breakup, their reunion, and their return to touring.
+As The Inquisitr reported earlier today, the documentary will be an “intimate look at their lives” chronicling what happened after the breakup, their reunion, and their return to touring.

 The brothers said that as they began filming the documentary a year and a half ago, they said they realized how much of an impact being a band had on their lives and that without it, something was “missing.”
-The three got back together to start producing music like they used to, and before they knew it, they were planning a Jonas Brothers reunion.
+The three got back together to start creating music like they used to, and before they knew it, they were planning a Jonas Brothers reunion.

 Obviously, such a momentous event had to be kept secret until the right time.
 Though as Kevin Jonas reveals, the jig was almost up after they ran into Will.i.am at the airport in London.